 Transaction Viewer

-What is referred to as a blockchain explorer in Sparrow Wallet is a transaction viewer that doubles as a private blockchain explorer.
+In Sparrow Wallet, a blockchain explorer is a transaction viewer that also serves as a private blockchain explorer.
 The viewer is designed to give users full privacy and control throughout a transaction, allowing them to view inputs and outputs, optimize UTXO usage, edit transaction metadata, and reduce fees.

-Through all this, the tool lets users view their full transaction details (TXID, inputs, outputs, fees, scripts) and trace transaction history by following the linked inputs and outputs back to the original transaction.
+The tool lets users view their full transaction details (TXID, inputs, outputs, fees, scripts) and trace transaction history by following the linked inputs and outputs back to the original transaction.
 They can also load transactions via TXID, hex, or QR codes.
-And that is how the transaction viewer is able to work as a blockchain explorer.
+And that is how the transaction viewer can work as a blockchain explorer.

-Nonetheless, it differs from mainstream blockchain explorers in several ways;
+However, it differs from mainstream blockchain explorers in a few ways:

-- Privacy: If using Sparrow with a self-hosted node, or a private electrum server, the application does not send queries to external servers, allowing your activity to remain private.
+- Privacy: If using Sparrow with a self-hosted node or a private Electrum server, the application does not send queries to external servers, keeping your activity private.

 - Bitcoin Only: Sparrow is a Bitcoin-only wallet, so its blockchain explorer only works for BTC transactions.
-Some blockchain explorers like Blockchair and Blockchain.com support multiple chains.
+Some blockchain explorers, such as Blockchair and Blockchain.com, support multiple chains.

 - No mempool analysis: The typical blockchain explorer includes block-level data and network-wide analytics.
-Sparrow’s blockchain explorer is tailored for transaction-level analysis.
-As such, it does not allow for live mempool tracking.
+Sparrow’s blockchain explorer is tailored for transaction-level analysis, so it doesn’t allow for live mempool tracking.

 When to Use Sparrow’s Transaction Viewer Over Public Explorers